-To use menthol, test your skin by rubbing a small amount of the substance in a circle about the size of a quarter in the area of the pain (or the area you want to treat).
-This will let you know whether menthol is uncomfortable to you or irritates your skin.
-If the menthol does not create a problem, rub some more into the area.
-The feeling from the menthol slowly increases and remains up to several hours.
-If you are concerned about the odor bothering others, you can use the menthol when you are alone, perhaps in the evening or overnight.
+To use menthol, test your skin by rubbing a small amount of the substance in a circle about the size of a quarter in the area you want to treat.
+This will let you know if menthol is uncomfortable to you or irritates your skin.
+If the menthol doesn’t cause a problem, rub some more into the area.
+The feeling from the menthol slowly increases and lasts up to several hours.

 Make sure you do not get menthol in your eyes.
 Wash your hands well with soap and warm water after using menthol.

 Do not use menthol on the skin of the treatment area during radiation therapy.